fluxninja/aperture/docs/content/reference/policies/spec.md

 Concurrency is a unit less number describing mean number of [flows](/concepts/flow-control/flow-control.md#flow) being concurrently processed by the system (system = control point).
+Concurrency is calculated as tokens per second that is being accepted by the scheduler.
-Concurrency is calculated as _work_ done per unit of time (so work-seconds per world-seconds).
+If the tokens map to milliseconds of response latency (_work_), then the concurrency is _work_ done per unit of time (so work-seconds per world-seconds).
 Work-seconds are computed based on token-weights of flows (which are either estimated using the `auto_tokens` feature or specified by `Workload.tokens` setting).
+Conversely, if the tokens map to number of requests where each request is 1 token, then the concurrency is simply the number of requests per second.

 :::